 A generic term for an industrial area covering six towns.
 The Potteries become a centre of ceramic production in the early 17th century.
 Soon it was largest producer in Great Britain, with firms such as Wedgwood, Spode, Minton, Doulton and Twyford.

 Defined as the area ‘where the coal seam comes to the surface’, the Black Country was the hub of the Industrial Revolution.
 It got its name in the 1840s from the soot which was seen to be ubiquitous.
 It is an area of industry and innovation to this day.

 Illustrations; The Roaches, Orange Wing Tip Butterfly, Wall Roman site, Staffordshire Hoard Cross, ‘Labyrinthodont’, Countryside, Lichfield Cathedral, Staffordshire figurines, Coal mine

 download facsimile files in addition to reading the online, extracted versions.

 These reproduce the original works accurately, and the downloaded files can be saved to disc.
 Text can then be copied by copy and paste.

 Files are searchable, too.

-As files play, they can be stopped and started, or navigated forwards and backwards.
+Sample files can only be navigated forwards and backwards.

 Staffordshire is a landlocked county in the English midlands, with landscape varying from wild moorland and low undulating countryside, to areas of intense industrial activity.
 The Industrial Revolution flourished here - its progeny is the world we have today